-A foreign exchange gain.
+A foreign exchange gain does not comprise rental income because it is not derived by way of rent.
 However, a foreign exchange loss will be allowed in the determination of net rental income from the letting of affected assets before allowing the capital allowances that are subjected to limitation under section 23A.